The physics and applications of strongly coupled plasmas levitated in electrodynamic traps: Non-neutral, complex plasmas. Coulomb systems. Examples and discussion

 The equation of motion for a particle trapped in air can be expressed in a convenient form by introducing dimensionless variables defined as $Z = z/z_0$ and $\tau = \Omega t/2$, where $z_0$ represents the trap radial dimension (a geometrical constant) and $\Omega $ stands for the frequency of the a.c. trapping voltage.
 The nondimensional equation of motion can be cast into \cite{Kul11}

 where $\gamma$ stands for the drag parameter, $\beta$ is the a.c. field strength parameter and $\sigma$ represents a d.c. offset parameter, defined as \cite{Drew15}

 where $ V^*_{dc} $ satisfies

-$C_0$ and $C_1$ are two geometrical constants ($ C_0 <1 $) and $ b = z_0C_0/C_1 $.
+$C_0$ and $C_1$ are two geometrical constants ($ C_0 <1 $), while $ b = z_0C_0/C_1 $ stands for the geometrical constant of the electrodynamic balance (EDB) \cite{Hart92, Singh18a, Davis90}.
+The three dimensional parameters $\left( \gamma, \beta, \sigma \right)$ control the levitated particle stability.
 For a negative charged particle the right hand term of eq. (\ref{extforce}) is a positive quantity.
-When the d.c. potential is adjusted to compensate the external vertical forces (gravity) $V_{dc} = V^*_{dc}$, $\sigma = 0$, and the particle experiences stable confinement.
-Other relevant quantities are the gas viscosity coefficient $\mu$, the particle diameter $d_p$, the particle mass $m$, while $b$ represents the geometrical constant of the electrodynamic balance (EDB) \cite{Hart92, Singh18, Davis90}.
+When the d.c. potential is adjusted to compensate the external vertical forces (gravity), then $V_{dc} = V^*_{dc}$, $\sigma = 0$ and the particle experiences stable confinement at the zero point, as long as th value of $\beta$ is not too large.
+Other relevant quantities are the gas viscosity coefficient $\mu$, the particle diameter $d_p$ and mass $m$, while $\kappa$ represents a correction factor for Stoke's law for a non-spherical particle.

-If a larger number of electrically charged particles are trapped together the Coulomb interaction will affect the individual particle motion and the spatial charge will alter the trap potentials.
+If a larger number of electrically charged particles are trapped together the Coulomb interaction will affect the individual particle motion and the space charge will alter the trap potentials.
 In case of particles with electric charges that bear the same sign, the Coulomb repulsion makes ideal trapping impossible.
-Coupling strongly dependens on the trap parameters.
-The dynamics of a strongly coupled plasma in a trap is highly nonlinear, while computer simulations using molecular or Brownian dynamics should provide accurate quantitative data.
-A molecular dynamics simulation for hundreds of ions confined in a Paul trap has been performed in \cite{Pre91}.
-The simulations account for the trapped particles micromotion and inter-particle Coulomb interactions.
+Coupling strongly depends on the trap parameters.
+A molecular dynamics simulation for hundreds of ions confined in a Paul trap is performed in \cite{Pre91}.
+The simulations account for the trapped particles micromotion and the inter-particle Coulomb interactions.
 A random walk in velocity has been implemented in these calculations with an aim to bring the secular motion to a temperature that is numerically measured.
 When coupling is large the ions build concentric shells that undergo oscillations at the RF frequency, while the ions within a shell create a 2D hexagonal crystal-like lattice \cite{Pre91}.
-Molecular dynamics simulations with low energy ions levitated in a nanoscale Paul trap, in both vacuum and aqueous environment, are presented in \cite{Zhao08}.
-A wide collection of papers related to the domain of strongly coupled Coulomb systems is Ref. \cite{Kal02}.
-A concise introduction on the Coulomb crystals that occur when levitated ions are cooled at very low temperatures is given in \cite{Drew15}.
+Ref. \cite{Kal02} is a collection of works related to the domain of strongly coupled Coulomb systems, while Ref. \cite{Zhao08} focuses on molecular dynamics simulations with low energy ions levitated in a nanoscale Paul trap, in both vacuum and an aqueous environment.
+A concise introduction on the subject of Coulomb crystals that arise when trapped ions are cooled at very low temperatures is given in \cite{Drew15}.